Backup Power Generators

 Why Run A Generator on Propane?

-Generators can run on most fuels including diesel, gasoline, natural gas, and Propane.
-However, due to the standby nature of generators, they spend most of their time not running.
+Due to the standby nature of generators, they spend most of their time not running.
 When sitting for long periods of up to 6 months, diesel fuel and gasoline can gum up and clog the inner parts of the engine.
 Over time, these fuels can damage rubber seals and fuel lines.
 In addition, diesel fuel and gasoline can make for very hard starting in cold weather.
-Clean burning propane reduces engine wear, has an indefinite shelf life and can be used for other appliances in your home.
+Clean burning propane has an indefinite shelf life, reduces engine wear and can be used for other appliances in your home.

 Typical home backup generators range in size from 7 kilowatts (kW) to 20kW.
 A 7 kW generator is powerful enough to run just the critical systems in a home.
 This includes gas heating systems, a well pump, a sump pump, a refrigerator, and some lighting (but not all at the same time).
 A homeowner would have to move up to at least a 15 kW system to enjoy their home just as they would with their regular electricity.